mesfind/ml-physical/_episodes/05-timeseries.md

 {: .python}

 ![](../fig/rolling_mean_co2.png)

+The increasing rolling mean of CO2 levels suggests a long-term upward trend in atmospheric $CO_2$ concentrations, which is a key indicator of climate change.
+This trend is likely driven by human activities and has important implications for the environment and global climate.

 > ## Exercise: Plot the mean of $CO_2$ levels
 > - Get the month for each dates in the index of $CO_2$ levels